QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 ### Deploying Jenkins through Docker

+Running Jenkins inside Docker has a couple of advantages, for example, [setting up Jenkins agents](#creating-agents) directly on EC2 host will corrupt SSL which prevent Jenkins site from being available at HTTPS; this would not be a problem if Jenkins is running inside a container.

 ```bash
 docker volume create --name jenkins-data
 docker run -d --name=jenkins -p 8080:8080 -p 50000:50000 --restart=on-failure -v jenkins-data:/var/jenkins_home jenkins/jenkins:lts-jdk11